|

 Our speech pathologists

-physicians, educators, family and others on prompt, thorough assessments
+educators, family and others on prompt, thorough assessments and

 Speech